OSHINStudio/pagemill/README.md

 ## Template Syntax

-There are two aspects of templates: expressions, tags, and attributes.
+There are three aspects of templates: expressions, tags, and attributes.

 ### Expressions